Skip to Content

 February will be here soon, and Groundhog Day kicks the month off!
 Have the kids celebrate this lighthearted holiday with a fun craft!

 They’ll have fun and learn at the same time with this groundhog name craft!
-It’s a great way for kids to practice spelling their names and learn about what it means if the groundhog sees its shadow.
+It’s a great way for kids to practice spelling their names and learn what it means if the groundhog sees its shadow.

 In this craft, the little groundhog is peeking out of his hole to see if there will be an early spring or more winter weather to come.